-- C. Inspection.
-The Director shall inspect all trees that are to be topped before and after the topping. - D. Maximum Tree Topping. - 1.
-Tree topping does not apply toward the maximum tree removal allowed per year in Table 1 of section 16.12.150. - 2.
-Topping of exceptional conifer trees is only allowed under an approved Tree Management Permit. - 3.
-Tree topping in setback areas adjacent to public rights-of-way is only allowed under an approved Resolution by Agreement or Tree Management Permit.
+- A. Topping of exceptional conifer trees is only allowed under an approved Tree Management Permit. - B. Tree topping in setback areas adjacent to public rights-of-way is only allowed under an approved Tree Management Permit.

-16.12.170 Provisions for Land Development activities.
+16.12.170 Provisions for land development activities.